JaidSLL/BidAdvisor_Deadline_info/README.md

 # BidAdvisor_Deadline_info
-Tasks involve Deadline date, time info extraction with position in the Doc from a input full Bid text
+Tasks involve Deadline date, time info extraction with position/co-ordinates in the Doc from Bids